Black History Month

 In September 2023, the University established the permanent Race Equality Steering Group (RESG) to carry forward this work and implement the recommendations, reporting directly to the University’s central EDI Committee.

-We are pleased to announce that from September 2024, Dr Elaine Webster will assume the role of Chairperson for the Race Equality Steering Group.
+From September 2024, Dr Elaine Webster has assumed the role of Chairperson for the Race Equality Steering Group.
 Dr Webster is a Reader in the Law School and has served since 2022 as Associate Dean for Equality, Diversity, and Inclusion in the Faculty of Humanities and Social Sciences.
 The RESG is sponsored by Professor Douglas Brodie, Associate Principal for Social Inclusion.

 To proactively address matters of race equality, in June 2023 the university appointed a Senior Race Equality Officer.
 This focused addition to the Equality and Diversity Office underscores the University's determination to better understand, address, and challenge existing racial disparities.
 For more information about the RESG or matters of race equality at the University of Strathclyde, please contact Jennifer Ba (Senior Race Equality Officer) at: Jennifer.ba@strath.ac.uk.